Special Interest Groups

 Map Curators' Group (MCG)

 Themed annual workshops offer the opportunity to share expertise and learn from each other, and are often accompanied by visits to map collections.
-We also run specialist training events to encourage and support newcomers to the map community.
+We run specialist training events to encourage and support newcomers to the map community.
 We also maintain the popular Directory of UK Map Collections and the Map Curators’ Toolbox, an online source of information for map curators, librarians and archivists, which can be accessed from the GeoViz Resource Centre.

 The Map Curators' Group is a member of BRICMICS.